-A common mistake is to think an ISA needs to be held for a set length of time in order to reap the tax-free benefits.
-Luckily, that's wrong!
-Providing the rules of the individual product allow it (there's loads that do), you can have full, instant access to your money without losing the tax benefits on the rest of your savings in the wrapper.
+A common mistake is that an ISA needs to be held for a set length of time to reap the tax-free benefits.
+Luckily, that's wrong.
+Providing the rules of the individual product allow it (there are loads that do), you can have full, instant access to your money without losing the tax benefits on the rest of your savings within the ISA.

-Situation: Mr Rich Devil invests £11,520 in a shares ISA at the beginning of the tax year.
+Situation: Mr Rich Devil invests £20,000 in a stocks & shares ISA at the beginning of the tax year.

 Options: He may sell the whole investment, or part of it, at any time without losing the tax benefits.
-But no more may be bought inside that year's ISA wrapper.
+But he can't put any more money into his ISA that year.

 Situation: Ms Irma Indecisive invests £2,000 in a cash ISA at the start of the tax year.

-Options: She may save up to a further £3,760 in the cash ISA, or £9,520 in a shares ISA (or a mix of the two) before the end of the tax year.
+Options: She may, for example, save up to a further £18,000 in the cash ISA, or £18,000 in a stocks & shares ISA (or a mix of the two) before the end of the tax year.

 Situation: Irma then decides she needs to withdraw £1,000 of this cash.

 Options: There's no problem withdrawing the money; while the £1,000 was in the ISA its interest wasn't taxed.
 But the fact she has withdrawn the cash doesn't increase her allowance at all she can still only put £18,000 more in the cash ISA, or the same in the stocks & shares ISA, in this example.